lucidlayer/traceform/traceform/browser-extension/README.md

    ```
 2. In Chrome/Edge, go to `chrome://extensions` and enable "Developer mode".
 3. Click "Load unpacked" and select the `dist/` folder.

+Alternatively, you can use a prebuilt zip from the [`zip/`](./zip/) directory for quick installation.

 4. Use with the Traceform VS Code Extension and Babel plugin for live UI mapping.
+5. For testing, run the example app in [`../../traceform-test-app/`](../../traceform-test-app/README.md).

-For more info, see the [Traceform root README](../README.md).
+For more info, see the [Traceform root README](../../README.md).